Deal.II

 deal.II is a free, open-source library to solve partial differential equations using the finite element method.
-The current release is version 9.4, released in June 2022.
-It is one of the most widely used finite element libraries, and provides comprehensive support for all aspects of the solution of partial differential equations.
+The current release is version 9.7, released in July 2025.
 The founding authors of the project — Wolfgang Bangerth, Ralf Hartmann, and Guido Kanschat — won the 2007 J. H. Wilkinson Prize for Numerical Software for deal.II.
-However, it is today a worldwide project with around a dozen "Principal Developers", to which over the years several hundred people have contributed substantial pieces of code or documentation.
+The library's then-developers also won the 2025 SIAM/ACM Computational Science and Engineering Prize.
+Today, it is a worldwide project managed by around a dozen "Principal Developers"; over the years several hundred people have contributed substantial pieces of code or documentation to the project.